 Wearing uniform is a practice the school encourages, and we seek the support of parents in this matter.
-Our uniform consists of a red sweatshirt bearing the school badge or a plain red sweatshirt, (winter emerald for Primary 7 pupils) white shirt or polo shirt, black trousers or skirts and black shoes.
+Our uniform consists of a red sweatshirt/cardigan bearing the school badge or a plain red sweatshirt/cardigan, (winter emerald for Primary 7 pupils) white shirt or polo shirt, black trousers or skirts and black shoes.

-T-Shirts and polo Shirts for PE are available from the school's sweatshirt supplier, and an order is placed through the school annually.
-We do hold some sweatshirts etc. in stock and these can be purchased from the school office, or online from our suppliers.
+T-Shirts and polo Shirts for PE are available from the school's sweatshirt supplier, and an order can be placed at any time online from our suppliers.
+We do hold some sweatshirts etc. in stock and these can be purchased from the school office.